Climate Research Projects

 2017 – Present

-The objective of this project is to determine, from remote sensing, which environmental factors distinguish tornadic supercells from non-tornadic supercells.
-This is challenging as satellites rarely pass overhead at the moment of storm initiation.
+In 2021, I began leading a team on a 3-year project to determine, from remote sensing, how the convective environment capable of producing extreme storms over the US midwest has been changing, and how those changes relate to global heating.
+This is continuation of work I began in 2017, to determine which environmental factors distinguish tornadic supercells from non-tornadic supercells.
+Elucidating such questions from remote sensing is challenging as existing and legacy atmospheric sounding satellites typically pass overhead several hours ahead of storm initiation.
 We deal with this temporal gap by tracing air parcels back from storm initiation to where they were when the satellite passed overhead, reassembling thermodynamics from these spatially disparate (but meteorologically connected) air parcels.
-My colleagues and I are currently using these methods to improve forecasting lead times for tornadoes, and we hope they will eventually shed light on how tornadoes will change as the planet warms.

 Satellite Data Fusion